aicwebtech/Bible-SuperSearch-WordPress-Plugin/readme.txt

 Easily add a powerful Bible search engine to your WordPress site.

 == Description ==
-Adds a powerful Bible search engine to your WordPress website.
+Add powerful Bible tools to your website, including a Bible search engine with selectable interfaces that allow it to appear as simple or complex as desired, and a Bible download page.
+Includes option to install our API on your server and run completely on your website.

 This is the official [Bible SuperSearch](https://www.biblesupersearch.com) plugin.
 Allows seamless use of the Bible SuperSearch client and API on any WordPress site.